giampaolo/giampaolo.github.io/content/blog/2017/psutil-530.rst

 Automatic overflow handling of numbers
 --------------------------------------

 On very busy or long-lived systems, numbers returned by `disk_io_counters() <https://psutil.readthedocs.io/en/latest/#psutil.disk_io_counters>`__ and `net_io_counters() <https://psutil.readthedocs.io/en/latest/#psutil.net_io_counters>`__ functions may wrap (restart from zero).
 Up to version 5.2.x you had to take this into account, while now this is automatically handled by psutil (see: `#802 <https://github.com/giampaolo/psutil/issues/802>`__).
 If a "counter" restarts from 0 psutil will add the value from the previous call for you so that numbers will never decrease.
 This is crucial for applications monitoring disk or network I/O in real time.
-Old behavior can be resumed by passing `nowrap=True` argument.
+Old behavior can be resumed by passing the `nowrap=True` argument.

 SunOS Process environ()
 -----------------------